Sciss/Mellite/README.md

 Mellite is a computer music application, implemented as a graphical front end for [SoundProcesses](http://github.com/Sciss/SoundProcesses).
 It is (C)opyright 2012&ndash;2017 by Hanns Holger Rutz.
 All rights reserved.
 Mellite is released under the [GNU General Public License](http://github.com/Sciss/Mellite/blob/master/licenses/Mellite-License.txt) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 The `licenses` folder contains the license headers for all dependencies and transitive dependencies.
 For the binary release of Mellite, source code is not included but available via the respective OSS project pages, as indicated in the license files, or&mdash;in compliance with GPL/LGPL&mdash;on request via E-Mail.
-All source code with group-ID `de.sciss` is available from [github.com/Sciss](https://github.com/Sciss).
+All source code with group-id `de.sciss` is available from [github.com/Sciss](https://github.com/Sciss).

 The Mellite icon is based on the file [MELLITE Taillée Hongrie.jpg](https://de.wikipedia.org/wiki/Mellit#/media/File:MELLITE_Taill%C3%A9e_Hongrie.jpg), provided by Didier Descouens under CC BY 4.0 license.